IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 ==========================  =======================================================================================================================================================================================  ===================================
 Node                        Name of the node where generator is located.
 If left empty, the generator is ignored Technology                  Technology of the generator (nuclear, coal, CCGT, OCGT, ESS, solar, wind, biomass, etc.)
-MutuallyExclusive           Mutually exclusive groups the generator belongs to.
-Only one generator per group can be committed simultaneously.
+MutuallyExclusive           List of mutually exclusive sets the generator belongs to.
+Only one generator per set can be committed simultaneously.
 It is computationally demanding.
 BinaryCommitment            Binary unit commitment decision                                                                                                                                                          Yes/No
 NoOperatingReserve          No contribution to operating reserve.
 Yes if the unit doesn't contribute to the operating reserve                                                                                        Yes/No
 OutflowsIncompatibility     Outflows are incompatible with the charging process (e.g., electric vehicle).
 This is not the case of an electrolyzer                                                                    Yes/No